 Pack your own snacks in advance.
 It’s almost always cheaper to buy bulk snacks at the grocery store, rather than individual at the gas station.

 If you’re renting a car, look for one with an MPG of over 28 for optimal fuel efficiency, like a Kia Forte, Chevrolet Cruze or Toyota Camry.

 I’ve taken many small trips and a few cross-country trips with pets.
 This is the best advice I’ve learned over the years.

 Plan ahead.
-Book a hotel or rental that allows pets in advance to avoid any surprises when you arrive.
-And if you can’t find a hotel or restaurant that advertises being pet-friendly, don’t be afraid to ask.
+Book a hotel or rental that allows pets to avoid any surprises when you arrive.
+And if you can’t find a hotel or restaurant that advertises as pet-friendly, don’t be afraid to ask.
 I once walked into a Hardees and asked if they wouldn’t mind if I brought the dog in since it was hot outside.
 My dog happily sat under the table snuffling around for dropped french fries while we ate.

 Go for a test drive.
-If this is the first time your pet will be in the car for longer than it takes to get to the vet, try out a longer drive before you’re stuck in the car for hours.
-For example, when we took one of our cats to the vet for the first time, he chewed right through a temporary cardboard carrier before we’d left the driveway.
+If this is the first time your pet will be in the car for longer than it takes to get to the vet, try a longer drive before you’re stuck in the car for hours.
+When we took one of our cats to the vet for the first time, he chewed right through a temporary cardboard carrier before we’d left the driveway.
 We found out that we needed a sturdy plastic carrier he couldn’t escape.
 But our dog is just fine sitting in his bed and napping for eight hours.

 Know your pet.
 If your dog gets carsick, skip their breakfast the morning before the road trip.
 If your cat freaks out in the car, put their favorite blanket in the carrier.
 You can also do carrier training in advance if your cat hates being confined, or ask your vet to prescribe a mild sedative to calm your pet down.